jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ----
 ##Managing projects

-A common task for project owners and admins is managing projects and members.
-When you sign in to DevOps Services, the My Stuff page has a REQUESTS tab, which lists incoming requests to join projects for which you are an administrator.
-As an administrator, you can accept or reject these requests.
-You can also invite members to join by using either the "Invite others to join your project" link or from the MANAGE page.
+A common task for project owners and admins is managing the project's settings and members.
+When you sign in to DevOps Services, the MyStuff page is loaded.
+The REQUESTS tab on this page lists incoming requests to join projects for which you are an admin.
+As an admin, you can accept or reject these requests.
+You can also invite members to join by using the Invite Members button on the members page for these projects.
-Note: The "Invite others to join your project" link is only available if you haven't invited any members to join yet.

 As a project owner or admin you can also change your project settings.
-To do so, click the gear icon on any of the project pages.
+To do so, click the gear icon.

 ![Project settings gear icon][7]

-From the project settings you can add or change the project image; modify the project description; make the project public or private; enable tracking and planning options; and set deployment to Bluemix options.
+From the project settings page you can add or change the project image; modify the project description; make the project public or private; enable tracking and planning options.
 If you are the project owner, you can reassign ownership or delete the project entirely.

 ----
 ##Promoting or demoting project admins